prof-rossetti/intro-to-python/notes/python/packages/pytest.md

 def test_divide_by_zero():
     with pytest.raises(Exception) as e_info:
-        result = 2 / 0 # we expect this code will raise the error (division by zero)
+        # we expect this code will raise an error (division by zero)
+        result = 2 / 0
 ```

 ### Fixtures